 Westerkerk in Amsterdam

-The biggest church in Amsterdam, built 1619 – 1631, the Westerkerk – English: The Western Church, is the most important Protestant church in the city, while its bell tower – the Westerkerk Tower - Dutch: Westertoren, remains until today the pride of Amsterdam, regarded by many, as the city symbol.
+Westerkerk is the biggest church in Amsterdam. built between 1619 and 1631, the Westerkerk – English: The Western Church, is the most important Protestant church in the city.

+And its bell tower - the Westerkerk Tower - Dutch: Westertoren, remains until today the pride of Amsterdam, regarded by many, as the city symbol.
 Probably for the reason that their land is so flat, the Dutch love towers.
 The much admired 85m/275ft high Westerkerk Tower, built in 1638, dominates above most of the Old City centre.
 During the tourist season, you may also climb the Westerkerk Tower and enjoy a truly unique view of Amsterdam from its balcony.

 Westerkerk Tower remained the municipal property and today from its top, a big national flag is being hanged on all important days for the city.
 You may visit the Westerkerk and appreciate its unique modest interior, typical for all Dutch protestant churches, bearing the signs of its rich history.